nansencenter/django-geo-spaas/README.md

 docker exec myapp django-admin startproject myproject

 # update settings.py and urls.py to use Geo-Django (see tests/settings.py for example)
-# don;t forget to set correct name of the project and add your app to the settings.py
+# don't forget to set correct name of the project and add your app to the settings.py

 # migrate database schema
 docker exec myapp /src/myproject/manage.py migrate